xtofs/abstract-csdl/acsdl.md

   and relationship.

 The abstract CSDL model is independent of any concrete notation or format.
-However, it can be serialized and deserialized using different formats, such as XML or JSON.
+However, it can be represented different formats, such as XML or JSON.
 In this document, we also describe the mapping rules between the abstract CSDL model and its concrete representations.
 The mapping rules define the following aspects of the